 Main Characters

-• Lyria - A Gamma Red from Mars, seeking a new life and answers on Luna
+• Lyria - A Gamma Red from Mars, fleeing the Red Hand and seeking a new life on Luna

 Central Themes